dxlnr/python-sdk/README.md

   # strategy = "FedAvg"

 # (2) Construct the client logic.

-# Trainer object that contains all the ML logic.
+# Define a Trainer object that contains all the ML logic.
 class Trainer():

   def __init__():